Catch-up contributions: How do they work?

 In fact, after age 50, your retirement plan may allow you to make catch-up contributions.
-These let you make additional contributions, beyond the regular contribution limit, to your IRA or your organization's plan (if applicable) as you near retirement.
+These let you make additional contributions—beyond the regular maximum contribution, which you must first meet—to your IRA or your organization's plan (if applicable).

-In 2021, you can make a maximum annual contribution of 19,5001 to your employer’s retirement plan if you’re still working.
-And if you’re age 50 or older, you may be able to make an additional catch-up contribution of up to $6,500.*
+In 2022, you can make a maximum annual contribution of $20,500 to your employer’s retirement plan if you’re still working.1 And if you’re age 50 or older, you may be able to make an additional catch-up contribution of up to $6,500.*

-To be eligible for catch-up contributions in any given year, you first must meet the maximum annual contribution IRS limit, or that for your organization's retirement plan (if it includes a catch-up provision).
+To be eligible for catch-up contributions in any given year, you first must meet the maximum annual contribution IRS limit, or the max for your organization's retirement plan (if it includes a catch-up provision).

 While making catch-up contributions is important, increasing the amount you're saving through a lump sum contribution may not always be easy.
-Looking ahead, consider increasing your contributions early in the year when you can.
+Consider increasing your contributions early in the year as you’re able.

 * Some plans may not allow catch-up contributions to the plan.

 ** Simple IRA and Simple 401(k) plans are available to employers with 100 employees or less.